keentooyyy/SaveNLoadModern/README.md

 > - For Gmail, you need to generate an [App Password](https://support.google.com/accounts/answer/185833) instead of your regular password
 > - For production, set `DEBUG=False` and configure `ALLOWED_HOSTS` appropriately
 > - File storage is handled entirely by the client worker via rclone - no backend storage configuration needed
+> - `RESET_PASSWORD_DEFAULT` is used by admins to reset user passwords through the "Manage Accounts" feature.
+This password will be set when an admin resets a user's password.

 ### Step 2: Docker Deployment (Recommended)